YeeunS/soleveil/pages/explore.md

 ---
-title: ''
+title: Explore
 layout: single
-permalink: '/explore'
+permalink: /explore/
 ---

-# Explore
+## Explore

----
+Content about exploring aspects of the game, features, or related content.